 Once a business becomes an approved visa sponsor, it can proceed with the nomination and visa application stages of the process.
 A nomination application involves an assessment of the position and terms of employment, whereas a visa application is an assessment of a person’s skills and experience.

-If you’re interested in becoming a sponsor to a skilled professional, please see this page for a summary of what the process of becoming a visa sponsor involves.
-For more information, our migration agents can assess your business and advise which sponsorship and employer-sponsored visa option best suits your labour requirements.
-Send us an email at [email protected] or contact us on 1300 449 858 to speak to our licensed migration agents.
+If you’re interested in becoming a sponsor to a skilled professional, read more here for a summary of what the process of becoming a visa sponsor involves.
+To explore how your business could engage skilled migrants, our migration agents can assess your business and advise which sponsorship and employer-sponsored visa option best suits your labour requirements.
+Contact us at our Perth head office on 08 9221 3388 or via our international number +61 8 9221 3388 to speak to our registered migration agents.

-It would be our pleasure to assist you in your journey to migrating to Australia.
-Get in touch with our registered migration agents on (08) 9221 3388 (Perth), (02) 7200 2567 (Sydney), (03) 8319 0902 (Melbourne) or +61 8 9221 3388 (Internationally) or contact us here to see if you qualify for an Employer Sponsored Visa under the different pathways available.
+It would be our pleasure to help your business’ visa applicants on their journey to migrate to Australia and to assist with your labour needs.
+Get in touch with our registered migration agents on 08 9221 3388 (Perth), (02) 7200 2567 (Sydney), (03) 8319 0902 (Melbourne) or +61 8 9221 3388 (International) or contact us here to discuss your business’ sponsorship options or if you as a skilled professional qualify for an Employer Sponsored Visa under the different pathways available.

 “I want to say thank you to the Interstaff team for assisting us through the 186 Visa process – especially when we had questions and your team were quick to answer them.
 I would recommend Interstaff to anyone in need of a migration agent.
 I’d give them 10/10.
 Once again, thank you to your team for an excellent job.”